Adam & Eve (company): DKT International

 In the late 1970s, Harvey focused more on running Adam & Eve, but in 1989, he also launched DKT International (DKT), an organization that promotes family planning and HIV/AIDS prevention in Africa, Asia, and Latin America.
 Much of its revenue comes from its sales of low-cost contraceptives, but Adam & Eve also donates more than 25% of its profits.
 While its biggest programs draw funding from government agencies and foundations, its private funding allows it to greater freedom.
 Its social marketing strategies have included advertising, creating location-specific brands, working with local social networks and militaries, and targeting high-risk groups.

 Company overview

-Along with Adam & Eve's brand of erotic toys, the firm carries a variety of items for men, women and couples.
-In 2004, it started franchising its stores in the U.S. In 2009, the company donated funds to the Free Speech Coalition.
+Along with Adam & Eve's brand of erotic toys, the firm carries a variety of items for men, women, and couples.
+In 2004, it started franchising its stores in the U.S. and abroad.
+In 2009, the company donated funds to the Free Speech Coalition.
 In 2019, it acquired the Excite Group, Australia's largest online adult retailer.